jwaffensmith/regulation-meter/README.md

-# social-emotional-learning
+# Self-Regulation Mood Meter

 === Overview ===

-Classroom daily check-ins for students' social-emotional well being is an important routine in special education classrooms.
-This application is being built to provide an interactive and engaging tool that teachers can utilize to support students in communicating their emotions and feelings and to support classroom instruction on self-regulation skills.
+In most classrooms today, social-emotional learning has become an integral part of instruction.
+This application is being built to provide special education teachers with an interactive tool to support students in communicating emotions and feelings and to promote self-regulation skills.